Eyr3/TextCRS/README.md

 ### Prepare datasets:

-Textual classification datasets have been downloaded in ```/datasets```: AG’s News, Amazon, and IMDB.
+Textual classification datasets have been downloaded in ```/datasets```: AG’s News and IMDB.

 ### Repeat experiments:

 #### Train

-First, select training parameters.
+Select training parameters.

 - the noise type (e.g., ```-if_addnoise 5 or 8 or 3 or 4```)
 - the model (e.g., ```-model_type lstm or bert or cnn```)